polyaxon/polyaxon/site/docs/core/specification/context.md

 ## Params

-Sometimes you need to access the meta=information about your inputs and outputs and not just the values, for instance let take the example of a component that outputs a docker image:
+Sometimes you need to access the meta-information about your inputs and outputs and not just the values, for instance let take the example of a component that outputs a docker image:

 ```yaml